alan-turing-institute/alexa-room-finder/README.md

 1. From the `automation` folder, run `cd ../lambda`.
 2. Run `npm install` to install node_modules/, if you haven't already.
 3. Run `zip -r -X lambda.zip index.js requesters.js node_modules/` to recursively compress the deployment package to `lambda.zip`.
-4. Run the below command, replacing {} with the ARN of the role.
+4. Run the below command to create the function, replacing {} with the ARN of the role.
 This can be found by running `aws iam get-role --role-name room_finder_basic_execution`, or in the Roles section of AWS IAM.
   ```
   aws lambda create-function \
   --region eu-west-1 \